OSBI Forensic Biology Unit

 Amplification

 The amplification process generates billions of copies of a particular sequence from the DNA strand in the sample.
 This is accomplished using the polymerase chain reaction (PCR).
 PCR is an enzymatic process in which a specific region of DNA is replicated over and over again to yield many copies of a particular sequence.
 The amplified areas on the DNA are called short tandem repeats (STRs).
 These highly variable regions among individuals make them effective for human identification purposes.
-The OSBI FBU utilizes two amplification kits from Applied Biosystems.
-The GlobalFiler Amplification kit is used for Autosomal (STR) DNA analysis, and the Yfiler Plus Amplification Kit is used for male-specific (Y-STR) DNA analysis.
+The OSBI FBU utilizes three amplification kits from Applied Biosystems.
+The GlobalFiler and GlobalFiler Express Amplification kit is used for Autosomal (STR) DNA analysis, and the Yfiler Plus Amplification Kit is used for male-specific (Y-STR) DNA analysis.

 Genetic Analysis